-Lunar Quest is open to learners in 5th grade and beyond.
+Learners are assigned to a wide variety of STEM-based roles.
 Half-day (Min.
 18 guests/Max.
-35 guests) and full-day ( Min.
-36 guests/Max.
-70 guests) experiences are available.
+34 guests) and full-day ( Min.
+35 guests/Max.
+68 guests) experiences are available.
 Mission Lunar Quest takes approximately 2.5 hours to complete and can be scheduled in conjunction with Experience Center programming.
 Lunch space is available as well.

 Learners begin their adventure in the Briefing Room, where they are assigned their team roles, receive their pre-mission brief and learn about their Mission goals before launch.
 From here, they receive their assignments: Mission Control team or Spacecraft crew.